devkral/mpv_simpleserver/README.md

 mpv_simpleserver.py /hmeeee/wanteddirectory

-be aware that an potential attacker can play any local (and remote) file the user has access to
+be aware that an potential attacker can play any local file in playdir and any remote file